Cognitive Hierarchy in Day-to-day Network Flow Dynamics: Modeling Framework

 \subsection{Flow update rules}

 On day $t$, the route flow pattern of $k$-step is denoted as $\xt{k}$, and the aggregate observed route flow pattern $\txt=\sum_k{\xt{k}}$.
+Throughout the paper, we use the notation ``$\sim$'' above a variable to denote the aggregation of route flows across all classes, resulting in a total flow pattern.
 By observing $\txt$ (or receiving it from the advanced traveler information system), a $k$-step traveler before trip will predict the route flow pattern on ($t+1$)-th day as per her cognitive capacity level (see subsequent Section \ref{sec:cognitive_level}).
 The predicted route flow pattern and its corresponding travel cost pattern are denoted as $\pxtt{k}$ and $\cpxtt{k}$, respectively.
 With $\xt{k}$ and $\cpxtt{k}$, the flow pattern of $k$-step travelers on the next day $t+1$ can be updated as:

-where $\y$ is the ``target'' flow pattern in $\Omega_{p^k}$ determined by a specific day-to-day dynamical model parameterized by $\zeta$; and the exponential-moving-average coefficient, $\alpha\in(0,1)$, reflecting travelers' inertia or reluctance to change.
-(The larger the $\alpha$, the smaller the inertia.)
+where $\y$ represents the ``target'' flow pattern in $\Omega_{p^k}$ determined by a specific day-to-day dynamical model parameterized by $\zeta$, and $\alpha\in(0,1]$ is a parameter that reflects travelers' inertia or reluctance to change.
 Note that the predicted flow pattern for any $k$, $\pxtt{k}$, is always in $\Omega_1$.